Stephanie Kay Nutrition

 Storage + Reheating

-To Store: Allow the baked orzo to cool completely, then cover the baking dish with aluminum foil or transfer it to an airtight container, or multiple containers if storing individual portions, and store in the fridge for up to 5 days.
+To Refrigerate: Allow the baked orzo to cool completely, then cover the baking dish with aluminum foil or transfer it to an airtight container, or multiple containers if storing individual portions, and store in the fridge for up to 5 days.

 To Freeze: To freeze whole, allow the baked orzo to cool completely then cover the baking dish with plastic wrap and aluminum foil, place it in a freezer-safe bag, and place it in the freezer.
 To freeze leftovers, transfer the leftovers to an airtight container and place it in the freezer.
 The baked orzo can be frozen for up to 3 months.